Learn how to make soft and slightly chewy Hakka-style steamed buns with aromatic gula Melaka sugar.

 - There is no need to do bulk fermentation/proofing with hee pan.
 Divide the dough into 6-8 equal pieces.
 Oil both of your palms just lightly and pull and tuck each dough to form a round smooth ball.
 Place each ball on top of the banana leaf you prepared earlier.
 Gently flatten a little bit with your palm.
 Repeat with the rest of the dough and banana leaves

 - Cover with a clean tea towel and put at a warm place to let them proof for at least 1 hour (no less).
 It may take longer than 1 hour in a colder climate.
 I found that if the dough is properly proofed, the hee pan will have fluffy with a slightly chewy texture.
 They will puff up to about 50% of its original size and feels really light.
 If you gently press with your finger, it will bounce back slowly

 - Fill the steamer with enough water.
 Place the proofed dough inside the steamer, allow some room for the dough to expand.
 Close the lid.
 Turn on the heat to medium.
 If you are not using a bamboo steamer, wrap the lid of your steamer with a cloth to prevent condensation drips on the surface of the buns

-- Then gently uncover the lid and transfer the buns to cooling rack.
-They can be served warm too
+- Then gently uncover the lid and transfer the buns to a cooling rack.
+They can be served warm or room temperature